Uniforms of the Royal Marines: Historic

 In 1802 the granting of the title "Royal Marines" meant a change to dark blue facings and a distinctive round hat made of lacquered felt.

 This is the headdress usually associated with the marines of Nelson's navy.
-White breeches and gaiters were worn for parade during the Napoleonic Wars but blue or white trousers were normal shipboard wear.
-Short white jackets and bag-like undress caps were part of the sea-kit for ordinary duties, replacing the earlier casual or slop clothing that had often led to confusion between sailors and marines.
-The newly created Royal Marine Artillery wore the dark blue coat faced in red of the Royal Artillery with only buttons and badges as a distinction.
+The red coatee was adorned with white lace, extended from the buttons, in paired square ended loops.
+White breeches and gaiters were worn for parade during the Napoleonic Wars but blue or white trousers, during winter and summer, were normal shipboard wear.
+(This continued into the Victorian era.)
+Haythornthwaite observed that for ordinary duties, the wearing of casual or slop clothing often led to confusion between sailors and marines.
+Short white army jackets and bag-like undress caps were part of the sea-kit as documented aboard HMS Blenheim, to be worn in fine weather between 8am and 8pm.
+Light clothing for hot climates had been worn during the American Revolutionary War, but in 1798 only 500 sets had been produced.
+Field makes reference to the use of white uniforms worn in the taking of Réunion in 1810.
+From October 1816 onwards, the Royal Marine Artillery wore the dark blue coat – faced in red with yellow bastion lace loops for gunners – of the Royal Artillery, with only buttons and badges as a distinction.

 The relatively peaceful period that followed the Napoleonic Wars saw the uniforms of the Royal Marines again closely follow Army styles.
-"Bell Top" Shakos and tight tail coats were adopted, regardless of their suitability for seagoing conditions.
+"Bell top" shakos and tight tail coats were adopted, regardless of their suitability for seagoing conditions.
 The Royal Marine Light Infantry continued to wear red coats with dark blue collars and cuffs.